SageCT/COSC2436/README.md

 # COSC2436
-Collection of homework and assignments done in COSC 2436 Programming and Data Structures
+Collection of homework and assignments in COSC 2436: Programming and Data Structures.